 We are cleaning diligently regularly throughout the day, using products that kill the coronavirus that causes COVID-19.

 We are keeping every non-essential person out of the dialysis clinic to minimize risk of virus transmission.
 A single visitor necessary to a patient’s well-being is the only exception.
 That visitor is screened for symptoms upon arrival.
 If a visitor is ill, they are sent home.

 We're here for you

-COVID-19 (coronavirus disease) has come as a shock to many people around the world.
-It’s easy to feel scared or overwhelmed.
+It’s easy to feel scared or overwhelmed about COVID-19.
 With social distancing and staying at home, it can also be lonely.
 Talk to friends and family on the phone to stay connected, stretch or exercise if you can and try to get out in the fresh air if possible.